LironEr/bundlemon/docs/output.md

 ## `custom`

-Use our own implementation to output or process results.
+Use your own implementation to output or process results.

 ### Example